ustbsheila/shortURLGenerator/README.md

      }
      ```

-## Design Considerations
+## Design Considerations and Assumptions
-This system may eventually scale to support millions of short URLs.
-A short URL:
-1. Has one long URL
+### Short URL System Design
+This short URL generation system is designed to handle various considerations to ensure scalability, data integrity, and performance.
+Below are the key design considerations and assumptions that influenced the system architecture:
+### Short URL Characteristics:
+1. Unique Short URLs:
-2. No duplicate short URLs are allowed to be created.
+  - No duplicate short URLs are allowed.
+Each short URL is unique and corresponds to one long URL.
+2. Longevity of Short URLs:
-3. Short links can live forever or can be deleted by the user.
+  - Short links can either be permanent (live forever) or can be deleted by the user.
+Considering data integrity and privacy, when shorten URLs are deleted, all associated information like stats are deleted.
-4. Shortened URL can be a combination of numbers (0-9) and characters (a-z, A-Z).

-Application level:
-1. Write operation: support 10 million URLs / day = 116 URLs / second
-2. Read operation: assuming the read / write ratio is 10:1.
-Read operation per second: 1160 URLs / second
-3. Delete operation: assuming the write / delete ration is 10:1.
-Delete operation persecond: 12 URLs / second
-4. Assuming our application will run for 10 years and based on above assumpitons, we will have (10 - 1) million * 365 * 10 = 33 billion records
+3. Shortened URL Format:
+  - Shortened URLs are converted by CRC32 hash function.
+Based on the back-envolop calculation below, it's not sufficient to support millions of daily URL shorten request.
+But it' good starting point for the application.
+We can easily upgrade the hash function later.

+### System Scalability:
+1. Scale Expectations: The system is designed to scale and support millions of short URLs.
+2. The system is expected to handle write operations for creating short URLs at a rate of 12 URLs per second, allowing for the support of 1 million URLs per day.
+3. Assuming a read/write ratio of 10:1, the system is designed to handle read operations at a rate of 116 URLs per second.
+4. Assuming a write/delete ratio of 10:1, the system is designed to handle delete operations at a rate of 1 URLs per second.
+5. Since CRC32 generates a 32-bit checksum, there are possible unique CRC32 values, which is equal to ~4 billion.
+This provides a sufficiently large space of unique values for the first billion shorten URLs.
-5. Assuming average URL length is 100, storage over 10 years will require 33 billion * 100 bytes = 3 TB
+6. Assuming average URL length is 100, storage over 10 years will require 4 billion * 100 bytes = 0.4 TB

+### Storage Requirements:
+1. Data Storage
+   - The system assumes an average URL length of 100 bytes.
+2. Storage Calculation
+   - Over the 10-year period, the storage requirement is estimated to be 0.4 TB based on 4 billion records.

+### Choice of Database - MySQL:
+1. Relational Data Model
+    - MySQL provides a reliable and robust relational database model, suitable for storing the structured data associated with short URLs.
+2. ACID Compliance
+   - MySQL adheres to the ACID (Atomicity, Consistency, Isolation, Durability) properties, ensuring data consistency and reliability.
+      Scalability:
+3. MySQL scalability
+   - MySQL supports horizontal and vertical scaling, allowing the system to scale as the data volume increases over time.
+4. Transaction Support:
+   - Transactions are crucial for maintaining data integrity, and MySQL's support for transactions ensures that operations are performed reliably.

+## Improvements
+To enhance the system, the following improvements can be considered:
+1. Better Hash Function:
+    - To support more users and reduce the likelihood of collisions, consider implementing a more robust hash function (e.g., SHA-256) for short URL generation.
+Update the hash resolution function accordingly.
+2. Cache Implementation:
+    - Introduce caching mechanisms to improve performance.
+Caching commonly accessed short URLs or frequently queried data can significantly reduce database load and enhance response times.
+3. Other Enhancements:
+    - Explore additional improvements based on evolving requirements or emerging technologies.
+This may include optimizing database queries, implementing asynchronous processing, or integrating with content delivery networks (CDNs) for faster content delivery.